cuba/PiuPiu/README.md

 NOTE: `Promise` only.
 This is only available when calling `response.make`.

 The failure callback is triggered when the there is a response but it is not valid.
 In a nutshell it gets triggered for all non-2xx responses such as a 401, 403, 404 or 500 error.
-This callback will give you the http response, status code and a ResponseError.
+This callback will give you the http response, status code and a `ResponseError`.

-At the end of the request callback sequences, this callback gives you exactly what your ResponseFuture had ResponseFutured you when a failed response occurs.
+At the end of the request callback sequences, this callback gives you exactly what your `Promise` had failed to promise.

 ```swift
 dispatcher.future(from: request).failure({ response in